TECHNICAL NOTE OLD BASIS ESTIMATES

 INTERPRETING THE BRIDGED DATA

-9 Users should recognise the preliminary nature of both sets of 2005-06 estimates.
-They should also exercise a degree of caution in interpreting the tables as both the 'old-basis' and the 'new-basis' estimates are subject to production data sampling and non-sampling variability.
+9 Users should recognise the preliminary nature of both sets of 2005-06 production and hence VACP estimates.
+They should also exercise a degree of caution in interpreting the tables as both the 'old-basis' and the 'new-basis' estimates are subject to sampling and non-sampling variability.

-11 The following table allows users to compare VACP estimates for 2005 and 2006 subject to the caveats mentioned.
+11 The following table allows users to compare VACP estimates for 2005 and 2006 for those commodities which used the 2005-06 Census for production quantities, subject to the caveats mentioned.

 |Grain sorghum |